Generalized persistence dynamics for active motion: Comparison: Generalized Active Brownian Motion vs Active Brownian motion, and Run-and-tumble Motion

-We want to point out that even when the agreement in the mean squared displacement is good, the position distribution reveals differences among the three patterns of active motion considered, as is revealed in the intermediate-time regime of the kurtosis shown in Fig. \ref{KurtosisComparisson}, which for the time-scales chosen, the GABM grows more rapidly than ABM and RTM.
-There, it can be noticed that in the short-time regime, the case for which $\eta=1$, properly describes the distorsionless pulse propagation (characterized by $\kappa=4$ in two spatial dimensions) exhibited by ABM and RTM in contrast to the case $\eta=0$, which gives rise to wake effects of wave-like propagation characterized by $\kappa=8/3\simeq 2.667$ in two spatial dimensions \cite{SevillaPRE2014}.
-In the long-time the kurtosis of the three distributions reach the value 8 that univocally characterizes the Gaussian distribution of normal diffusion.
+We want to point out that even when the agreement in the mean-squared displacement is good when we choose $\eta=d-1$, the position distribution reveals differences among the three patterns of active motion considered.
+This is markedly exhibited in the intermediate-time regime of the kurtosis shown in Fig.~\ref{KurtosisComparisson} for $d=2$, where for the timescales chosen, the GABM grows more rapidly than ABM and RTM.
+In the same figure it can be noticed that in the short-time regime, the case for which $\eta=1$, properly describes the distorsionless pulse propagation (characterized by $\kappa=4$ in two spatial dimensions) exhibited by ABM and RTM in contrast to the case $\eta=0$, which gives rise to wake effects of wavelike propagation characterized by $\kappa=8/3\simeq 2.667$ in two spatial dimensions \cite{SevillaPRE2014}.
+In the long-time regime the kurtosis of the three distributions reaches the value 8 that univocally characterizes the Gaussian distribution of normal diffusion.